Culinary And Hospitality

 - Decided on payment options - either through Financial Aid or Out-of-Pocket

-Students Seeking Culinary Arts, Pastry Arts or Hospitality Management Degrees or Career Studies Certificates
+Students Seeking Culinary Arts, Pastry Arts or Culinary Management Degrees or Career Studies Certificates

-Group Advising Sessions are used to advise you on a pathway to success throughout your time at Reynolds; while providing you the information you need to be prepared for course registration and program specific requirements.
-Attending a group advising session will enable you to obtain the necessary information to enroll into the respective program and key information you will need.
+Advising is used to advise you on a pathway to success throughout your time at Reynolds; while providing you the information you need to be prepared for course registration and program specific requirements and additional information you will need.

-The above programs are all built around HRI prefix courses and require ongoing advising by your faculty advisor.
+Your Majors college prefix is "HRI"; these programs and require ongoing advising by your faculty advisor every semester.
 By meeting with your faculty advisor, you will receive permission numbers, which will then enable you to register for HRI courses and your semester-to-semester courses will be laid out for you on a curricular sequence of scheduling.